breadweb/extralife-helper/README.md

 npm run build:REMOTE
 ```

-The output will be a collection of files in the `helper/dist` and are intended to be deployed to a hosting solution.
+The output will be a collection of files in the `helper/dist` which are intended to be deployed to a hosting solution.

 ### Deployment